A Scalable Nystrom-Based Kernel Two-Sample Test with Permutations: Conclusion

 \section{Conclusion}

 We introduced a computationally efficient procedure for two-sample testing based on a data-adaptive Nyström approximation of the maximum mean discrepancy.
 We established non-asymptotic power guarantees for the resulting test and showed that it achieves minimax optimal separation rates in terms of maximum mean discrepancy.
-The procedure is simple to implement, and performs favorably compared to existing state-of-the-art methods, both in theory and in practice.
+The procedure is simple to implement, and performs favorably compared to existing state-of-the-art methods, both in practice and in terms of theoretical tradeoff between statistical power and computational resources.
 Future work includes extending the proposed test statistic to support aggregated testing procedures and the handling of weighted samples.